 If air is only being restricted in one vent, you may have discovered crushed flex ducts in your examination.
 If this is the case, you will need to contact an AC professional to have it fixed.

-Worst Case Scenario: You Have HVAC Ductwork Problems
+Worst Case Scenario: My Central AC Has Ductwork Problems

 Whether you have impaired airflow in one vent or all, the problem may be with an air duct.
-If they are disconnected or leaky, they will cause decreased airflow as the ducts carry cool air throughout your home.
+Disconnected or leaky ducts they will decrease airflow as the ducts carry cool air throughout your home.
 There are a variety of problems that can occur with the air ducts such as leaks, blockages, or holes which will cause issues in multiple vents.
 A licensed professional can examine your ductwork and determine if there are any blockages from dirt or animals.
-And you need to know if there are any leaks allowing air to escape and if any of the ducts are otherwise bent or damaged.
+And you need to know if there are any leaks allowing air to escape.
+The technician will also check if ducts are in proper working order.

 Your family’s comfort and safety is essential.
-If you suspect that there are any issues with your HVAC system, run through the do-it-yourself check and then don’t hesitate to call in a professional if the system requires anything other than a quick and easy fix.
-HVAC issues can be quite costly so the sooner you address them, the less chance there will be of the problems getting worse.
+So if you suspect that there are any issues with your HVAC system, run through the do-it-yourself check.
+And then don’t hesitate to call in a professional if the system requires anything other than a quick and easy fix.
+HVAC issues can be quite costly.
+So the sooner you address them, the less chance there will be of the problems getting worse.
 As a result, you likely won’t have to go without air.